SACOG/Regional-Monitoring/README.md

 Open the config_indicators.yaml file.
 This helps organize indicators by project and where to export the file, what sample they come from, the number of variables, whether to calculate percentages by the user defined groups, and what the desired margin of error threshold is.
 This config file also has parameters for each sample and geography level, like years available and which geography to use for importing.
 The user needs to make sure this is configured properly if setting up a new indicator.

 After checking/configuring the data pipeline, run the Python script step01__request_census.py.
 The code imports the configuration files to form the API request.
 Here is an example:
-1. Which project are you pulling data for? – Monitoring and Reporting
+1. Which project are you pulling data for? – __Monitoring and Reporting__
-2. Which indicator do you need to rerun? – Commute_1
+2. Which indicator do you need to rerun? – __Commute_1__
-3. Which estimate do you want to pull data from? – ACS5
+3. Which estimate do you want to pull data from? – __ACS5__
-4. Which geography do you want to pull data for? – MSA
+4. Which geography do you want to pull data for? – __MSA__
 5. Do you want to pull data for all years?
-Select Yes/No: - Yes
+Select Yes/No: - __Yes__
 6. Do you want to pull the Margin of Error estimates?
-Select Yes/No: - Yes
+Select Yes/No: - __Yes__

-\textit{Note – This configuration will pull from the ACS sample all ACS 5-year estimate data and margin of errors for all input MSA’s for all variables that are linked to Commute_1 from the years 2009 to 2023.
+*Note – This configuration will pull from the ACS sample all ACS 5-year estimate data and margin of errors for all input MSA’s for all variables that are linked to Commute_1 from the years 2009 to 2023.
 Notice how the each question offers a list of input options provided  from the config_indicators.yaml file.
 To see which variables are currently linked to the Commute_1 indicator, in the census_configuration_file2.xlsx workbook, navigate to the “ACS” tab and filter the “Indicator Name” to Commute_1.
 To see which MSA’s are set to import, navigate to the “MSA” tab.
-These mappings can be updated as needed.}
+These mappings can be updated as needed.*